glouppe/info8006-introduction-to-ai/outline.md

 > .italic[Stuart Russel, Peter Norvig.
 "Artificial Intelligence: A Modern Approach", Third Edition, Global Edition.]

 This textbook is **strongly recommended**, although not required.

 ---

-# Philosophy

-## Thorough and detailed
-- Understand the landscape of artificial intelligence.
-- Be able to write from scratch, debug and run (some) AI algorithms.

-## Well established algorithms and state-of-the-art
-- Well-established algorithms for building intelligent agents.
-- Introduction to materials new from research ($\leq$ 5 years old).
-- Understand some of the open questions and challenges in the field.

-## Practical
-- Fun and challenging course project.

----

-# Outline

-- Lecture 0: Artificial intelligence
-- Lecture 1: Intelligent agents
-- Lecture 2: Solving problems by searching
-- Lecture 3: Constraint satisfaction problems
-- Lecture 4: Adversarial search
-- Lecture 5: Representing uncertain knowledge
-- Lecture 6: Inference in Bayesian networks
-- Lecture 7: Reasoning over time
-- Lecture 8: Making decisions
-- Lecture 9: Learning
-- Lecture 10: Communication
-- Lecture 11: Artificial General Intelligence and beyond

----